elbwalker/walkerOS/README.md

 # walker.js

-The walker.js is an open-source event tracker for all tools.
+Walker.js is an open-source event tracker.
 Easy, standardized & flexible.
-Capture user events in the browser and send them to any destination - just by setting HTML attributes.
+With walker.js you can capture user events in the browser and send them to any destination - just by setting HTML attributes.
-Become independently and prevent being locked-in to one system.
-Setup reliable tracking the moment you design it.
+Become independent from locked-in analytics systems and set up reliable tracking the moment you design your front-end.

 [**Explore the docs**](https://docs.elbwalker.com) · [Report Bug](https://github.com/elbwalker/walker.js/issues/new) · [Request Feature](https://github.com/elbwalker/walker.js/issues/new) · [Say hello](https://calendly.com/elbwalker-demo/30min)

 ## 🤓 Usage

-You can implement all sorts of front-end user events.
-From e-commerce actions like product add to cart or order complete events as well as measuring product usage events, and UX events like navigation or filter usage etc.
+You can implement all sorts of front-end user events easily with walker.js.
+From e-commerce actions like product add to carts or order complete events to product and UX events like navigation, or filter usage, etc.

 Just set a few HTML attributes